eclipse-ecsp/utils/CONTRIBUTING.md

 - Push your changes to your topic branch on your fork of the repo.
 - Submit a pull request from your topic branch to the main branch on the `utils` repository.
 - Be sure to tag any issues your pull request is taking care of / contributing to. \* Adding "Closes #123" to a pull request description will auto close the issue once the pull request is merged in.

+## Merging a PR and Shipping a release (maintainers only)

+- A PR can only be merged into main branch by a maintainer if: CI is passing, approved by another maintainer and is up-to-date with the default branch.
+- Ensure that the PR is tagged with related [issue](https://github.com/HARMAN-Automotive/utils/issues) it intends to resolve.
+- Change log for all the PRs merged since the last release should be included in the release notes.
+- Automatically generated release notes is configured for the repo and must be used while creating a new release tag.